-The LAFD - Board of Fire Commissioners issues Fire Line Passes to residents to identify pass holders as members of the community who have demonstrated an active and constructive interest toward the LAFD's aims, programs and operations.
-There are presently three categories of passes:
+The LAFD Board of Fire Commissioners issues Fire Line Passes to residents to identify pass holders as members of the community who have demonstrated an active and constructive interest toward the LAFD's aims, programs and operations.
+There are presently two categories of passes:

-- One-year pass (blue)
+- One-year pass (red) - Two-year pass (red)

-- Four-year pass (blue)

-- Lifetime pass (white)

-Note: Possession of a Fire Pass does not automatically grant access into a closed area if the presence of the holder/holder's vehicle impairs emergency operations.
+NOTE: Possession of a Fire Pass does not automatically grant access into a closed area if the presence of the holder/holder's vehicle impairs emergency operations.
 Entry into a closed area is at the discretion of the LAFD Incident Commander.